 After the vaccination programme proved successful, all lockdown restrictions, including wearing a face mask in many settings, were eased in England in July 2021.

-However, from Tuesday 30th November 2021, some restrictions will be temporally reimposed due to a new variant, Omicron, first discovered in South Africa.
+However, from Tuesday 30th November 2021, some restrictions were reimposed due to a new variant, Omicron, first discovered in South Africa.

-As well as face masks, businesses such as theatres and nightclubs are also encouraged to use the NHS Covid Pass as a way of letting guests show proof of a vaccine, a negative test or immunity.
+As well as face masks, businesses, such as theatres and nightclubs, will have to use the NHS Covid Pass as a way of letting guests show proof of a vaccine or a negative test.

 Although face masks are compulsory again, in certain circumstances, disabled people and those with health conditions will continue to be exempt from wearing a face mask.